magud/fake-news-detection/README.md

 All three scripts are used via the command line.

-**To execute everything, first install necessary packages via *pip3 install -r requirements.txt***
+**To execute everything, first install the necessary packages via *pip3 install -r requirements.txt***

 ### Details on Data Pre-Processing script